 3 Ways to Reconnect to Yourself Postpartum

 I am a first time mom to a wonderful red headed boy by the name of George.
 He is our family’s little ray of sunshine.
-Bringing him into this world and caring for him, changed my life drastically but I’ve had a hard time letting go of my old life and embracing my new life.
+Bringing him into this world and caring for him, changed my life drastically.
+But I’ve had a hard time letting go of my old life and embracing this new one.
 I know my postpartum experience is not unique and would be familiar to many new parents.

 It is hard to cope at times with the notion that my life is not truly my own anymore.
-I am an adult but I don’t get to do what I want.
-I get ruled by a tiny little human, who dictates my schedule to the second.
+I am an adult, but I’m no longer free to do what I want.
+Instead, a tiny human rules my life with the smallest of noises.